 - Achieving greater “Life-Work” balance

-One of the distinguishing attributes of our approach to Executive Coaching is Dr. Tilden’s expertise in executive assessment.
-For his dissertation, he developed a standardized assessment of career maturity.
-He has also taught psychological testing at the university level.
-When appropriate, we employ state of the art as well as classic instruments as tools to enhance the coaching process.
+When appropriate, we select and administer standardized tests to enhance the coaching process.
 These include, but are not limited to, the Myers Briggs Type Indicator (MBTI); The Leadership Report (Based on the MBTI and the Fundamental Interpersonal Relations Orientation (FIRO); The Adult Career Concerns Inventory, the Strong Interest Inventory and the Learned Optimism Scales.